 This was an easy abstract to understand.
 Check it out.

 Treatment with NAC decreased some inflammatory parameters and had indirectly an inhibitory effect on the expression of adhesion molecules.

-Inflammation of the lungs can be treated by a medically approved treatment that is as simple as a supplement that is actually used in the hospital.
+Inflammation of the lungs can be treated by a medically approved treatment that is as simple as a supplement that is used by doctors but is available over the counter.
 That supplement boost intercellular glutathione.